Zu Ti: Death

 Wang Dun had long feared Zu Ti's strength, so he was relieved by the news of his death and became more eager to oppose Sima Rui.
-Zu Ti's younger brother, Zu Yue, was appointed to replace him as General Who Pacifies The West and Inspector of Yuzhou, but he was not as talented Ti and not on good terms with his brother's generals.
+Zu Ti's younger brother, Zu Yue, was appointed to replace him as General Who Pacifies The West and Inspector of Yuzhou, but he was not as talented as Ti and not on good terms with his brother's generals.
 Later Zhao capitalized on Zu's death by resuming hostilities with Jin in 322.
 Zu Yue was unable to defend his territory and retreated to Shouchun, allowing Zhao to regain the territories they had lost to Zu Ti.

 Friendship with Liu Kun

 Zu Ti is most known for his friendship with another famous Jin general during his time, Liu Kun.
-The two met each other while serving as registrars in Yizhou in the 290s.
+The two met each other while serving as registrars in Sizhou in the 290s.
 The two were very close to one another, often discussing worldly affairs among themselves and even sharing the same bedchamber.
 When they could not sleep at night, they would often remind each other, "When the Four Seas boil and heroes rise side by side, you and I should avoid each other on the Central Plains."
 After Zu Ti was transferred to a higher office, Liu Kun wrote to his relatives, "The spear is my pillow as I await dawn, for my ambition is to vanquish the enemy.
 I often fear that Zu Ti would be the first to crack the whip."